belgattitude/soluble-japha/README.md

 > The following benchmarks does not intend to prove anything but might help understand
 > the possible overheads when using the bridge.
 They were designed to illustrate the
-> cost of creating objects and calling methods.
+> cost of creating objects and calling methods (roundtrips).

 Machine: Laptop i7-6700HQ 2.60GHz, Tomcat8, Japha 0.14, OracleJDK8, Xenial, php7.0-fpm.
 Test script: [simple_benchmark.php](./test/bench/simple_benchmarks.php).